Beilinson/nx-codeowners-plugin/nx-codeowners-plugin/README.md

 # nx-codeowners-plugin

-An NX plugin alternative to `@nx/powerpack-codeowners`, aiming to provide a simpler API leveraging the basic `CODEOWNERS` syntax at the project level.
+An NX plugin alternative to `@nx/powerpack-owners`, aiming to provide a simpler API leveraging the basic `CODEOWNERS` syntax at the project level.
 By combining actual `CODEOWNERS` files at the project level, you can use your `git` implementation's syntax (github, gitlab, bitbucket), without requiring adding anything to your `project.json` files.
+Additionally, provides nice ownership statistics and `CODEOWNERS` validation

 ## Install